School of Engineering

 Our engineering graduates are highly sought after with many students landing a job before they even finish their degree.
 In their final year our students bring theory and practice together in sophisticated research projects.

-Offered for the first time in 2014, the Catherine and Peter Tay High Achiever Engineering Scholarship gives one new student $32,000 over the four years of their degree.
+Offered since 2014, the Catherine and Peter Tay High Achiever Engineering Scholarship gives one new student $32,000 over the four years of their degree.
 There are numerous other scholarships available to Engineering students.

 Our Formula SAE team put their theory into practice by designing and building a formula style race car.
 The students take part in an annual competition and get to race their car against teams from across Australia.